SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Types and type annotation</h3>

-Specifying the type of a thing by writing the type into the code is known as type annotation.
+Specifying the type of a thing (esp. a variable/constant) by writing the type into the code is known as type annotation.
+In most (esp.
+C-influenced) languages, type annotation goes before the variable/constant.
+In Rust and TS, type annotation looks like so `: type`

 In general, certain types are generally indicated similarly across programming languages (though there is variation) Integers|int|not Rust
 Floating-point numbers|float|not Rust